TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

+### Consider using PPM instead of the BMP in the tests

+Do this if VS Code supports previewing it in its image previewer, otherwise stick to BMP.

 ### Consider making the test runner file system based

 Walk the directories in `test` and look for the frames in them.
 Use the directory